Alresford Local Plan

 Traffic through The Soke continues to cause problems and we now understand that installing traffic lights is not HCC’s preferred solution.
 Their concern is the amount of unregulated traffic movement there would be between the lights with private access roads and car parking outside The Globe.

 They are currently undertaking a further study to see what options are available to better control traffic flow.

-HCC will update all interested parties on the outcome of the study which is expected in early March but has not yet been received.
+HCC will update all interested parties on the outcome of the study which was expected in early March but has not yet been received.

 Work has now started to renew all of the street lights throughout the town.
 Heritage style lights will replace existing similar lights in Broad Street and the Churchyard.
 In addition heritage style lights will replace existing lights in Station Road, Station Approach and Jacklyns Lane Lane (north of the railway bridge).